St. Boniface, Winnipeg: Media

-Winnipeg's three Francophone radio stations, CKXL-FM, CKSB-10-FM and CKSB-FM, are located in St-Boniface and are licensed there, a legacy of when St-Boniface was a separate city.
+Winnipeg's three Francophone radio stations, CKXL-FM, CKSB-10-FM and CKSB-FM, are located in St. Boniface and are licensed there, a legacy of when St. Boniface was a separate city.

-The French-language weekly newspaper La Liberté is also based in St-Boniface.
+The French-language weekly newspaper La Liberté is also based in St. Boniface.

 Sports

-St-Boniface is represented by the St. Boniface Riels hockey team which plays in the Manitoba Major Junior Hockey League (MMJHL).
-The St-Boniface Riels were founded in 1971.
+St. Boniface is represented by the St. Boniface Riels hockey team which plays in the Manitoba Major Junior Hockey League (MMJHL).
+The St. Boniface Riels were founded in 1971.
 They play at the Southdale Arena and have won five MMJHL championships: 1971–1972, 1972–1973, 1984–1985, 1985–1986, 2014–2015.

+St. Boniface is home to three golf courses.
+The fully private Niakwa Country Club, the semi-private St. Boniface Country Club, and the public city owned Windsor Park Golf Course.
+The Manitoba Open, a professional tournament associated with PGA development tours, has been hosted in St. Boniface 11 times at the Niakwa Country Club.

+Curling is a popular winter activity in St. Boniface with the Heather Curling Club hosting eight indoor curling sheets within the neighborhood.
+The Heather Curling club has hosted both provincial championships and national invitational tournaments.